-- Data wrangling skills: The ability to map raw data and convert it into another format that allows for a more convenient consumption of the data.
+- Data wrangling skills: The ability to map raw data and convert it into another format that enables more convenient consumption of the data

-- Data Intuition: it is extremely important for professional to be able to think like a data analyst.
+- Data intuition: It is crucial for a professional to be able to think like a data analyst.

-Though in the same domain, each of these professionals, data scientists, big data specialists, and data analysts, earn varied salaries.
+Although they are in the same domain, each of these professionals—data scientists, big data specialists, and data analysts—earn varied salaries.

-The average a data scientist earns today, according to Indeed.com is $123,000 a year.
-According to Glassdoor, the average salary for a Data Scientist is $113,436 per year.
+According to Glassdoor, the average base salary for a data scientist is over $117,000 per year.

-With industry recommended learning paths, exclusive access to experts in the industry, hands-on project experience, and a Masters certificate on completion, these packages will give you need to excel in the fields and become an expert.
+With industry-recommended learning paths, exclusive access to experts in the industry, hands-on project experience, and a master’s certificate awarded upon completion, these online courses will give you what you need to excel in these fast-growing fields and become an expert.